LCEN: A Nonlinear, Interpretable Feature Selection and Machine Learning Algorithm: Results

-The first step of the LCEN algorithm uses LASSO, which has been claimed to underperform with multicollinear data \cite{Heinze-etal-2018,Zou-and-Hastie-2005}.
-Therefore, tests using multicollinear data are done next.
-The goal is to verify whether LCEN can successfully determine the presence of two different but correlated variables, as LASSO prefers to select only one variable in this scenario \cite{Zou-and-Hastie-2005}.
-Noise \(\epsilon_1\), at different levels, was added to the \(X_0\) variable to create a correlated variable \(X_1\).
+The first step of LCEN uses LASSO, which has been stated to underperform with multicollinear data \citep{Heinze-etal-2018,Zou-and-Hastie-2005}.
+Therefore, tests using multicollinear data are performed next.
+The goal is to assess whether LCEN can determine the presence of two different but correlated variables more accurately than LASSO.
+Noise \(\epsilon_1\), at different levels (as defined above), was added to the \(X_0\) variable to create a correlated variable \(X_1\).
 A second noise \(\epsilon_2\), also at different levels, was added to the final $y$ data.
 When \(\epsilon_1 = 0\), both variables are equal and separation is not possible.
-However, at other \(\epsilon_1\) values, the LCEN algorithm is very successful at identifying that two relevant variables exist and assigning correct coefficients to them (Figure \ref{Multicollinearity_heatmap}).
-Specifically, when the noise level \(\epsilon_1\) associated with the $X$ data (which indicates how different the $X$ variables are, as highlighted by the variance inflation factors [VIFs] in Fig.\ \ref{Multicollinearity_heatmap}) is greater than the noise level \(\epsilon_2\) associated with the $y$ data, LCEN can separate both variables with coefficient errors \(\le 5\%\).
-When both noise levels are similar, LCEN can separate both variables with coefficient errors between 5\% and 10\%.
-The $X$ data used in this experiment has very high multicollinearity (as shown by the VIFs); real data will typically have lower VIFs and thus be easier to separate using LCEN.
+However, for other \(\epsilon_1\) values, LCEN successfully identifies that two relevant variables exist and assigns correct coefficients to them (Fig.\ \ref{Multicollinearity_heatmap}).
+Specifically, when the noise level \(\epsilon_1\) associated with the $X$ data (which indicates how different the $X$ variables are, as highlighted by the variance inflation factors [VIFs] in Fig.\ \ref{Multicollinearity_heatmap}) is greater than the noise level \(\epsilon_2\) associated with the $y$ data, LCEN separates both variables with coefficient errors \(\le 5\%\).
+When both noise levels are similar, LCEN separates both variables with coefficient errors between 5\% and 10\%.
+The $X$ data used in this experiment has very high multicollinearity (as shown by the VIFs); real data will typically have lower VIFs and thus be easier for LCEN to separate.